michigan-vertical-flight-technologies/Simulator/README.md

 6. To update your model in unreal after exporting a new version, right click the model in Assets and press Reimport.

 ## Usage In Editor
-- The `Arena` Level file contains the simulated environment.
-Simply press Play to start the simulation
+- The `Arena20XX` Level files contains the simulated environments.
+Press Play to start the simulation

 ## Generating Builds
-For CAEN
+For CAEN (recommended)
-- Run `build.bat`.The built program will be written to the parent directory (not in the repository folder) named WindowsNoEditor
+- Run `build.bat`.The built program will be written to the parent directory (not in the repository folder) named WindowsNoEditor.
+You might need to bake lighting in-editor first in order for the result to look correct.

 For other platforms
 - Go to File->Package Project, and select the desired target.